-In 2019 Erie County will be providing five HHW collection events!
+In 2019 Erie County provided five HHW collection events!

-Residents will be required to pre-register to attend a collection event.
+Residents were required to pre-register to attend a collection event.

 beginning 30 days prior to each event.